annikaliao/annika/_posts/2022-08-29-python-vocab.md

 ---
 toc: true
 layout: post
-description: Python vocab
+description: Python terms I have learned
 categories: [markdown]
 title: Python Vocab
 ---
 # Python Vocab

  msg: used to capture the input command, then used as a parameterto print command, causing input to be output to terminal
  - for example: msg = input("Enter a greeting: ") print(msg)